SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     Required designated initializers must be implemented explicitly.
-    Required convenience initializers can be either implemented explicitly or inherited when the subclass implements all of the superclass’s designated initializers.
+    Required convenience initializers can be either implemented explicitly or inherited when the subclass directly implements all of the superclass’s designated initializers (or overrides the designated initializers with convenience initializers).

 .. _Attributes_TypeAttributes: